guildai/guild.ai/pages/docs/packages.md

 ## Create a package

-To createa a package, add a `package` top-level object to a project [Guild file](term:guild-file).
+To create a package, add a `package` top-level object to a project [Guild file](term:guild-file).

 Here's an example of a basic package definition in a file: